phyloviz/phyloviz-main/docs/data_analysis.md

 ![output](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC3.png)

-In order to display the dendogram view, it is necessaru to expand the typing data on the Datasets' tab, if it is not alread expanded.
+In order to display the dendogram view, it is necessaru to expand the typing data on the Datasets' tab, if it is not already expanded.

 ![expanding](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC4.png)